Skip to content

 Pulled, signed, scanned

-Cosign / Notation verification, CVE scanning, namespace storage quotas — same plumbing on Kubernetes, air-gap, or bare metal.
+Cosign / Notation verification, CVE scanning with per-namespace admission policy, namespace storage quotas — same plumbing on Kubernetes, air-gap, or bare metal.

 Who it's for